EMSL-Computing/FREDA/README.md

 See the example file cfg/minio_config_example.yml

+To test pulling from minio locally, you must run a local minio docker container.
+With docker installed on your machine, run the following:

+`docker pull minio/minio`
+`docker run -d -p 9000:9000 --name minio-map minio/minio server /data`

+Now navigate to http://localhost:9000/, which will display a UI where you can create folders and upload files.
+As an example, do the following:

+1. Create a folder in the minio UI (call it test_folder, for example) and put a couple csv files in it.
+2. Launch FREDA from Rstudio.
+3. Nagivate to wherever FREDA is being served at, adding /?corems-prefix=test_folder to the url.

+FREDA will attempt to read all the files in the minio folder `test_folder` and load them into the reactiveValue corems_samples.

 #### 2. Using docker:

 Either build the container as described in the development section, or pull it from pnnl artifactory if you have access: